JPElectron/Split-Single-Phase-Energy-Meter-to-PRTG/README.md

 Requires files to be placed in PRTG's custom EXE sensor path, usually: C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXE

-1) Copy all the .bat files there
+- Copy all the .bat files
+    emonESP-CT1.bat
+    emonESP-CT2.bat
+    emonESP-TotalAmps.bat
+    emonESP-TotalWatts.bat

-2) Copy the following CURL files there (you can get these at https://curl.haxx.se/windows/) curl.exe curl-ca-bundle.crt libcurl-x64.dll
+- Copy the following CURL files (you can get these at https://curl.haxx.se/windows/) curl.exe curl-ca-bundle.crt libcurl-x64.dll

 1) Create a new device in PRTG with the IP of your ESP Energy Meter (should be given a DHCP reservation so it doesn't change)
 2) Add Sensor, Custom Sensors, EXE/Script